US STOCKS-Wall Street closes sharply higher on signs of economic rebound

 Market participants now await the U.S. Labor Department’s more comprehensive May jobs report, which is expected to show unemployment soaring to a historic 19.7%.

+Of the 11 major sectors in the S&P 500, all but healthcare closed in positive territory, with industrials and financials enjoying the biggest percentage gains.

-Boeing Co gave the biggest boost to the blue-chip Dow following news that billionaire investor Daniel Loeb’s Third Point had taken a stake in the company.
+Boeing Co gave the biggest boost to the blue-chip Dow, its shares rising 12.9% following news that billionaire investor Daniel Loeb’s Third Point had taken a stake in the company.

-Teleconferencing firm Zoom Communications Inc advanced after it nearly doubled its annual sales expectations.
+Teleconferencing firm Zoom Communications Inc nearly doubled its annual sales expectations, but also reported a sharp rise in costs.
+Its shares were up 7.6%.

-Cosmetics maker Coty Inc’s gained after announcing it was in talks to collaborate on a beauty line with reality TV star Kim Kardashian West.
+Cosmetics maker Coty Inc rose 13.4% after announcing it was in talks to collaborate on a beauty line with reality TV star Kim Kardashian West.

-Campbell Soup Co’s beat earnings expectations and hiked its full-year forecast, but troubles meeting surging consumer demand sent its shares lower.
+Campbell Soup Co beat earnings expectations and hiked its full-year forecast, but troubles meeting surging consumer demand sent its shares down 6.1%.

+Advancing issues outnumbered declining ones on the NYSE by a 3.81-to-1 ratio; on Nasdaq, a 2.26-to-1 ratio favored advancers.

+The S&P 500 posted 32 new 52-week highs and no new lows; the Nasdaq Composite recorded 96 new highs and four new lows.

 Reporting by Stephen Culp; Editing by Cynthia Osterman